Reusable Device Validations

 Medical Device Sterilization Validations

 Pacific BioLabs also performs reusable medical device sterilization validations such as steam sterilization validations.
 For more information on medical device sterilization validation performed by PBL, please visit our Sterilization Validation page.

 Reusable Medical Device Cleaning and Disinfection Validation

 Pacific BioLabs’ microbiology lab has extensive experience is designing and conducting reusable device cleaning, disinfection, and sterilization validation studies on devices ranging from basic surgical tools to complex robotic instruments, and we can simulate most conventional hospital cleaning and sterilization procedures.

-Fees for a medical device cleaning validation and sterilization validation will vary depending on the validation protocol.
+Fees for a medical device cleaning validation and disinfection or sterilization validation will vary depending on the validation protocol.
 Please call us to discuss your reusable device validation requirements.

 Medical Device Cleaning Validation: Processes Available